yonatannnn/Test-Pllugin-for-Obsidian/README.md

   - An array of strings, representing file names inside the folder.
   - Another nested object, representing subfolders.

-## First Time Developing Plugins?

-Quick starting guide for new plugin devs:

-1. Check for existing plugins to avoid duplication.
-2. Use this repository template to create your plugin.
-3. Follow the setup steps for development, testing, and deployment.

 ## How to Use